New Orleans Baby Cakes: History

 Professional baseball was first played in New Orleans in the late 19th century.
 The city's longest-running team was the New Orleans Pelicans who played off and on from 1887 to 1977 primarily in the Southern Association.
 The Pelicans left after the 1977 season, and the city went without a pro team until 1993.
 The New Orleans Zephyrs came to New Orleans by way of Denver, Colorado, in 1993.
-With the arrival of the Colorado Rockies Major League Baseball expansion team, the city's Denver Zephyrs were forced to relocate.
+With the arrival of the Colorado Rockies Major League Baseball expansion team, the city's Denver Zephyrs were forced to move.

-Louisiana lawyer and business promoter Robert E. Couhig, Jr. led the effort to relocate the team to New Orleans.
+Louisiana lawyer and business promoter Robert E. Couhig Jr. led the effort to move the team to New Orleans.
 The "Zephyr" name was appropriate for New Orleans, too, as the Zephyr Roller Coaster was a popular ride at the Pontchartrain Beach amusement park (which had closed in 1983).
 The New Orleans Zephyrs remained in the American Association through 1997.
-The circuit disbanded following the season, and they joined the Pacific Coast League in 1998.
+The circuit disbanded after the season, and they joined the Pacific Coast League in 1998.

 The Zephyrs won the 1998 PCL championship and went on to win the Triple-A World Series against the Buffalo Bisons, 3–1.
 The Zephyrs were also slated to participate in the 2001 championship series with the Tacoma Rainiers, but the playoffs were cancelled in the wake of the September 11 attacks, and the teams were named co-champions.

 The Zephyrs finished out the last portion of their home games for the 2005 Pacific Coast League season three days before Hurricane Katrina hit the City of New Orleans, and though Zephyr Field sustained moderate damage, the team was able to open the 2006 season at home, making them the first professional team in New Orleans to do so after the hurricane.

 On May 5–6, 2006, the Zephyrs and Nashville Sounds participated in a 24-inning game at Nashville, Tennessee's Herschel Greer Stadium which was played over the course of two days and lasted a total of eight hours and seven minutes.
 The game matched the longest game, in terms of innings played, in PCL history.
 The Zephyrs scored once in the eighth inning and once in the ninth, and the teams remained tied through 18 innings before curfew was called.
 New Orleans won, 5–4, on the second day on a Wiki González RBI single.
 The Zephyrs set 12 franchise records, including striking out a league-record 29 times.

 In 2008, the Zephyrs' season ended three days early due to the approach of Hurricane Gustav.
 When it became apparent that Gustav would hit the Gulf Coast on September 1, they cancelled their games of August 30 through September 1.

 On September 22, 2008, the Zephyrs became the Triple-A affiliate of the Florida Marlins (now the Miami Marlins).
 In October 2009, the team unveiled a new logo with the letter Z set against a fleur-de-lis.